Bhai Gaitonde: Musical Training

 Pt.
 Gaitonde started learning tabla from his father, a doctor by profession.
 At Kolhapur, he studied with Sudhakar Digrajkar, Ramakant Bedagkar, Mhamulal Sangawkar, and Balubhaiya Rukadikar, who acquainted his father's medical practice.

 He learnt the intricacies of Tabla under 9 different Gurus during his entire lifetime.
 A detailed list and what he learnt from them is available on his website give below.
 From 1952 to 1968, Gaitonde studied tabla with Jagannathbuwa Purohit, a noted vocalist of the Agra gharana who had studied tabla with Ahmed Jan Thirakwa.
 Following Purohit's death, he became a ganda-bandh disciple of Ahmed Jan Thirakwa, studying with the maestro for three years.
 After Thirakwa's death, Gaitonde learned from Vinayakrao Ghangrekar, a disciple of Subraimama Ankolekar.
 He continued studying with his gurubhai, Pt.
 Lalji Gokhale, until the latter's death in 2002.
 Noteworthy is the fact that Bhaiji was 60+ when he was learning with Pt.
 Lalji Gokhale.
 He truly believed in learning as a lifelong process and practiced it.

 Legacy

 Pt.
 Gaitonde is remembered for contributing to the status of tabla as a solo instrument.
-He has given mesmerizing solo performances all over the world and in major Sangeet Sammelans.
-He is also remembered as an extraordinary accompanist to leading musicians like Kumar Gandharva, Sharadchandra Arolkar, Bhimsen Joshi, Ram Marathe, Yeshwantbuwa Joshi, Ratnakar Pai, Rajabhau Kogje, Ram Narayan, Gajanan Buwa Joshi, and Jagannathbuwa Purohit, among others.
+He is also remembered as an accompanist to musicians like Kumar Gandharva, Sharadchandra Arolkar, Bhimsen Joshi, Ram Marathe, Yeshwantbuwa Joshi, Ratnakar Pai, Rajabhau Kogje, Ram Narayan, Gajanan Buwa Joshi, and Jagannathbuwa Purohit, among others.